stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 `dotnet stryker --max-concurrent-test-runners`

+#### Custom thresholds
+If you want to decide on your own mutation score thresholds, you can configure this with extra parameters.

+`dotnet stryker --threshold-high 90 --threshold-low 75 --threshold-break 50  `

+- `mutation score > threshold-high` : Awesome!
+Your reporters will color this green and happy.
+- `threshold-high > mutation score > threshold-low`: Warning!
+Your reporters will display yellow/orange colors, watch out!
+- `mutation score < threshold-low`: Danger!
+Your reporters will display red colors, you're in the danger zone now.

+The defaults are respectivly: `80` `60` `0`

 #### Use a config file
 There is also the option to use a config file.
 To use a config file all you have to do is add a file called "stryker-config.json" in the root of your test project and add a configuration section called stryker-config.
 Then you can add the options you want to configure to the file.